enoshrodrigo/costa-bakery/README.md

 # costa-bakery
 **Costa Bakery Real Cost Calculator and Billing System**

-Description: This project is a web-based application designed to assist Costa Bakery in calculating the real cost of their food products based on ingredient prices.
+Description: This project is a web-based application designed to assist Costa Bakery in Kadawala Katana.
+Calculating the real cost of their food products based on ingredient prices.
 It allows users to add ingredients along with their respective prices for 1 kg, 1 piece, or 1 liter.
 The system dynamically calculates the real cost of food items as ingredients are added, providing live updates.
 The application is built using PHP, JavaScript, Bootstrap, HTML, CSS, and MySQL.